 - Gum Pain – pain in the gum is moderate and in episodes.
 This may make your baby act a little fussier.
 You will find your baby in discomfort but not high enough to cry; just sleeping trouble at night.

 Massage the gums of your baby to alleviate their pain.
 The teething process is pretty weary and can take a toll on the baby’s health.
-In case you suspect deviation from normal oral health, talk to one of the dentists from AT Dental Clinic.
+In case you suspect deviation from normal oral health, talk to one of the dentists from AT Dental Care San Jose.